PADDLE, LEARN, AND EARN 4 CREDITS – August 15 – 28

-History | Culture | Salmon | Environment | Energy
+History | Culture | Water | Energy | Environment

 - The geography of the Columbia River, watersheds as a key feature of the landscape

 - Indigenous peoples: History, culture, future

-- Salmon: History, restoration, cultural importance
+- Salmon: History, cultural and ecological importance, potential restoration

 - Water quality and quantity: Flows, flooding, glaciers and snowpack, water quality monitoring, nutrient flows

 Participants can expect to gain new friends, rich memories, and a holistic understanding of the river that flows through the place they call home, not to mention certifications from the Recreational Canoe Association of BC.
 Students from any school district in the Columbia Basin may also earn 4 high school credits upon successful completion of the Field School, through School District 8 (Kootenay Lake).

 A note on accessibility: If you have any questions or concerns regarding your ability to participate in trip activities due to a physical, mental, or medical condition or disability, please get in touch with us to discuss possible adaptations/accommodations.
 We will do our best to support you.